Quito to the Amazon

 Wandering out that evening we found a soup kitchen loaded with locals and ordered a bowl described as "visor" soup on the English description.
 I joked it must be cow eyelids, and later wished it was.
 The liquid was delicious but "visor" translates as "viscera" and the meat was chopped stomach lining and other internals.
 Neither of us could deal with the rubbery and bitter chunks it was loaded with.

-Order of the next day was to get shots and find the public health location downtown in the old section and get our free Yellow Fever shots.
+Order of the next day was to find the public health location downtown in the old section and get our free Yellow Fever shots.

 Reminders of the previous night's meal